datatrail-jhu/02_googlecloud/manuscript/11_google_maps.md

 You must have already worked with or at least heard of Google Maps.
 Google Maps is part of the lives of many people around the world: from finding the best route to a friend's house to finding the closest gas station to finding the best public transit to work.

-Google Maps is Google's mapping service that offers street maps, 360Â° panaoramic view of street, satellite images, and real-time traffic in roads.
-Maps is free and is accessible throuhg your Chrome browser (or any browser) or as an app on your phone.
+Google Maps is Google's mapping service that offers street maps, 360° panoramic view of street, satellite images, and real-time traffic in roads.
+Maps is free and is accessible through your Chrome browser (or any browser) or as an app on your phone.
 Let us see some of the main features of Google Maps:

 ## Getting Directions

 Whether you walk, ride your bike, drive, or use public transportation, you can use Google Maps to get directions.
 Google Maps finds a list of the shortest routes that have the least traffic.
-It also knows bus or subway times for most big cities and adjusts your travel time based on your mode of transpotation.
+It also knows bus or subway times for most big cities and adjusts your travel time based on your mode of transportation.
 You can review the route by checking out the turn-by-turn direction.
 In order to find direction to your destination, first enter your destination address and then select *Directions*.
 You can then enter your starting location (or leaving it as your current location).
 If you enter, Maps will suggest different routes to you (or just one route).
 By default, the shortest one is selected and other routes are shown in grey.
 You can easily change the mode of transportation by selecting different icons shown on the top left corner (car, train, etc.).

 ![Directions](./img/11_google_maps/00_direction.png)